 If things go wrong

-If the cost is higher than the quote or estimate, try to sort out the problem with the service provider first.
-Remind them of the price you expected to pay.
+First try to sort out the problem with the service provider: Remind them what you expected to pay.
 Show them the original quote or estimate.

 How to complain